karlis2020/I-lang/README.md

 # I-lang
-I-lang is aprogramming language for CC:Tweaked
+I-lang is a programming language for CC:Tweaked